-Topological characteristics of three-dimensional digital core models in the paper are evaluated similarly to topological characteristics of digital geological models in [3].
+Topological Characteristics of three-dimensional digital core models in a paper are evaluated similarly to digital geological models example in [3].

-As expected from histograms (Fig .5), the topological characteristics barely change if the excursion parameter is greater than 0.6.
-That is because the topological characteristics are close to constant while the excursion parameter is increasing (Fig. 7).
+As expected from histograms (Fig. 6), topological characteristics barely change if the excursion parameter is greater than 0.6.
+That is because topological characteristics are close to constant while the excursion parameter is increasing (Fig. 7).

 Fig. 7.
-Relationship between the Betti numbers and the excursion parameter (clockwise - 1st, 2nd and 3rd cube).
+Relationship between the Betti numbers and the excursion parameter (clockwise - 1, 2 and 3 cube).

-The calcualted Betti numbers allow to consider digital core models as realizations of random fields - the same way as stochastic digital geological models [3].
-It is shown on a 3-D plot of topological characteristics which axes are b_0 , b_1 , and b_2 , and the parameter is the excursion (Fig. 8).
+Counted Betti numbers allow to consider digital core models as realizations of random fields - the same way as stochastic digital geological models [3].
+It is shown on a 3-D plot of topological characteristics which axes are b_0 , b_1 , and b_2 , and a parameter is the excursion (Fig. 8).
 Shape of the obtained "curves" for the first and the third cube is similar to a "curve", obtained for the Gaussian variogram realization of a geological random field (Fig. 9).

-Analogously for the second cube - shape of the obtained "curve" is similar to a "curve", obtained for the exponential variogram realization of a geological random field (Fig. 9).
+Analogically for the second cube - shape of the obtained "curve" is similar to a "curve", obtained for the exponential variogram realization of a geological random field (Fig. 9).

-In both cases variogram radiuses are little in comparison of linear size of a model: variogram radius does not exceed 2% of linear size of a model.
+In both cases variogram radiuses are little in comparsion of linear size of a model: variogram radius does not exceed 2% of linear size of a model.
 It shows a high compartmentalization of these models.